 Podolsky first petitioned the FCC in September to exchange the channel 74 allocation for channel 15, which was denied in the space of a mere two weeks.
-Undaunted, one week later he came to an agreement with Richard Balch, holder of the construction permit for unbuilt WFRB-TV/19 in Utica NY, paying Balch $11,000 for his time and effort and then devising an ingenious series of frequency swaps between unused UHF TV allocations in Utica (19 for 54), Portsmouth NH (19 for 15), and Bennington VT (74 for 33) that would allow WMGT to operate on channel 19 from Mt.
+Undaunted, one week later he came to an agreement with Richard Balch, holder of the construction permit for unbuilt WFRB-TV/19 in Utica NY, paying Balch $11,000 for his time and effort and then devising an ingenious series of frequency swaps between unused UHF TV allocations in Utica (54 replacing 19), Portsmouth NH (15 for 19), and Bennington VT (74 to replace 33) that would allow WMGT to operate on channel 19 from Mt.
 Greylock.

-The petition for same was submitted less than a week after the previous denial and the FCC allowed the channel switch under Special Temporary Authority before finalizing and approving the allocation table changes on October 20.
+The petition for same was submitted less than a week after the previous denial and the FCC approved the allocation table changes literally one month later, on October 20.
 Greylock Broadcasting then spent $30,000 for a new 45-foot tall channel 19 antenna and went dark for two weeks for the conversion, returning to the air December 22 under the STA, having filed for permanent use of channel 19 during the dark period.
 As expected, the new signal provided greatly improved reception.

 At the same time in the valley below, WROW-TV was on the verge of bankruptcy and the owners of Hudson Valley Broadcasting sold the controlling interest to broadcasting legend Lowell Thomas for less than $500,000.

 1955 emerged as the best year for WMGT.
 General Manager John Parsons had made public statements that the station had to gross $225,000 in order to break even and apparently that happened.
-In April the DuMont Television Network went out of business, but by June WMGT was able to obtain an ABC affiliation (again by rebroadcasting programming from the network flagship WABC-TV/7, picked up off the air from New York City with the receiving antenna atop Mt.
-Greylock).
+In April the DuMont Television Network went out of business, but by June WMGT was able to obtain an ABC affiliation (again by rebroadcasting programming from the network flagship WABC-TV/7, picked up off the air from New York City).

 WWOR-TV lost its WPIX programming relay from WMGT in the process, and shut down on September 5, citing a lack of cash, programming, advertisers and an audience ... a story which was beginning to be heard from UHF stations all across the country.
-Three months later, WROW-TV assumed the CBS affiliation in Albany as WTRI-TV went off the air (channel 35 had originally received the affiliation only because sister radio station WTRY/980 had been affiliated with CBS since the early 1940s).
+Three months later, WROW-TV assumed the CBS affiliation in Albany as WTRI went off the air (channel 35 had originally received the affiliation only because sister radio station WTRY/980 had been affiliated with CBS since the early 1940s).

 By comparison to the previous year, 1956 was the worst year for WMGT.
 The 200-foot tower was rated to handle heavy icing or heavy wind ... but not both at the same time.
 That's what happened the night of February 27.
 "I'd never heard it (the wind) screech the way it did," said transmitter engineer Frank Boisvert, who hid with a fellow engineer beneath their bunk beds that night.
 Hurricane force winds snapped the tower in two and the antenna collapsed just missing the building.
 It was a devastating $75,000 loss and further, there was no way to rebuild until spring.
 The late winter continued to be brutal on the summit and there was still three feet of snow at the transmitter in April.
 A massive tower base would need to be designed and constructed for a much heavier-duty tower.
 WMGT remained off the air for the rest of the year.

 The FCC subsequently proposed to delete the channel 10 allocation as part of the deintermixture process, which WCDA responded to by formally applying for that channel in July.
 Meanwhile, with WMGT being dark while designing and constructing a new heavy-duty tower on Mt.
-Greylock, WTRI-TV made a bid for WMGT's ABC affiliation (the radio station having swapped affiliations with WROW the previous year in the course of the CBS agreement with channel 41) and returned to the air June 15 with that network's programming.
+Greylock, WTRI made a bid for WMGT's ABC affiliation (the radio station having swapped affiliations with WROW the previous year in the course of the CBS agreement with channel 41) and returned to the air at the beginning of August with that network's programming.